tatuaua/GrugTSDB/README.md

 * Web Interface: A simple web interface to interact with the time series database, allowing users to insert and query data.

 ## Roadmap:
-* Concurrency: Implement concurrency control to handle multiple simultaneous writes and reads.
+* Concurrency: Implement concurrency control to handle multiple simultaneous writes and reads